-We remind that this section stress on the asymptotic estimation of the finite-time ruin probability, in a bi-variate, discrete-time, risk model.
-In more and more papers their attention is focused on bi-variate risk model, as a first step to explore the multivariate risk model and further to explore the dependence modeling among several parallel business lines in insurance industry, something by no doubt significant in actuarial practice, see for example \cite{chen:li:cheng:2023}, \cite{konstantinides:passalidis:2024f}, \cite{sun:yuan:lu:2024}, \cite{wang:su:yang:2024}, \cite{yang:chen:yuen:2024} among others.
+We remind that this section highlights the asymptotic estimation of the finite-time ruin probability, in a bivariate, discrete-time, credit risk model.
+More and more papers focus their attention on bivariate risk model, as a first step to explore the multivariate risk model and further to explore the dependence modeling among several parallel business lines in insurance industry, something by no doubt significant in actuarial practice, see for example \cite{chen:li:cheng:2023}, \cite{sun:yuan:lu:2024}, \cite{wang:su:yang:2024}, \cite{yang:chen:yuen:2024} among others.